talhaspartan/html/README.md

 # html
-just knowing what repository is
+just knowing what repositories is